FraserW123/airline_project/README.md

 ```

 The chosen parameters (lambda_l1=1.5, lambda_l2=1, min_data_in_leaf=400, num_leaves=31, and reg_alpha=0.1) suggest that the model prioritized strong regularization and a conservative leaf structure.
 These settings aim to prevent overfitting by limiting tree complexity and controlling leaf size.
-The smaller num_leaves value (31) keeps the model simple, while min_data_in_leaf=400 ensures that splits occur only when there is substantial data to support them, favoring generalization over precision in edge cases.
+The smaller num_leaves value (31) keeps the model simple, while min_data_in_leaf=400 ensures that splits occur only when there is substantial data to support them, favouring generalization over precision in edge cases.

 ### Hyperparameter Tuning Performance